ShaneCreedon/Social-Url-Database/README.md

 Also, I considered using a logger, but ultimately thought it wasn't necessary for the scope of this project.
-I opted for a Guard Clause approach around the majority of the conditional flows, as I find the code easier to read this way; by validating against the edge cases at the top and leaving the body of the method for the method's purpose.
+I opted for a Guard Clause approach around the majority of the conditional flows, as I find the code easier to read this way; by validating against the edge cases at the top and leaving the body of the method for the service logic.

 `java.net.URL` did not provide enough built-in validation for checking against URLs, so I needed to add further validation on top of this to ensure commands like: `ADD https:///www.
 5.02`